-Assistant Professor of Public Health at Mercyhurst University.
-Over 15 years of epidemiology experience.
-Top skills include epidemiology and teaching public health courses at Stanford University and at Touro University.
-Other skills include publication of peer reviewed articles and skills in SQL, SAS, R, SUDAAN, SPSS, Excel, Microsoft Access and other data management programs.
-Occasional HIV/AIDS consultant at UNICEF and at the World Health Organization.
+Dr. Lucy Thairu is an Assistant Professor of Public Health at Mercyhurst University.
+She has over 15 years of epidemiology experience.
+Her top skills include epidemiology and teaching public health at Stanford University and at Touro University.
+Her other skills include publication of peer reviewed articles and skills in SQL, SAS, R, SUDAAN, SPSS, Excel, Microsoft Access and other data management programs.
+She is an occasional consultant at UNICEF and at the World Health Organization.

-Education: Ph.D. and M.Sc. in Nutrition from Cornell University.
+Education: Ph.D. and M.Sc. in Nutritional Epidemiology from Cornell University.
 Undergraduate degree in Biochemistry from France.
 Fluent in four languages, including French.

 Chechi T, Siyahian S, Thairu L, Hagerman R, and Lozano R. Participation of underrepresented minority children in clinical trials for Fragile X syndrome and other neurodevelopmental disorders.
 Intractable & Rare Diseases Research.
 2014; 4(3), 147-152.